joshbegley/nyt-latest/README.md

 `On July 4, Australia’s second-largest city went into lockdown.
 But residents of nine public housing towers were singled out for even stricter treatment, leading many to suspect discrimination.`\
 https://nytimes.com/2020/11/12/world/australia/melbourne-towers-lockdown.html?searchResultPosition=1

-**Eta Lashes Florida’s Gulf Coast, Causing Power Outages**\
+**Eta Makes Landfall in Florida, Again**\
-`The storm had already flooded streets and forced several universities to cancel classes on Thursday ahead of its expected landfall.`\
+`The storm had already flooded streets and forced several universities to cancel classes on Thursday.`\
 https://nytimes.com/2020/11/12/us/hurricane-eta.html?searchResultPosition=2

 **Blackpink Cuddled a Baby Panda.
 Not Cute, the Chinese Internet Said.**\